A Series of Unfortunate Events: Plot

 As the books continue, another running plot is revealed concerning a mysterious secret organization known as the Volunteer Fire Department (V.F.D.).
-From The Austere Academy onwards, the connections between the Baudelaires, the V.F.D., and their parents' deaths are slowly revealed, leading the siblings to question their previous lives and family history.
-The siblings become increasingly involved with the organization until they are forced to flee with Count Olaf to an island where Olaf accidentally causes the deaths of himself and possibly the idyllic colonists of the island, whose fates are left unknown.
-Having finally found a safe place to live, the children spend the next year raising the baby of one of their parents' friends from V.F.D. who died giving birth to the child.
+From The Austere Academy onwards, the connections between the Baudelaires, V.F.D., and their parents' deaths are slowly revealed, leading the siblings to question their previous lives and family history.
+The Baudelaire children discover that a schism separated V.F.D. into two sides after Lemony and their mother Beatrice caused the death of Olaf's father and stole a mysterious sugar bowl: a "fire-fighting" side that the Baudelaire parents and Snickets were a part of, and a "fire-starting" side that Olaf is a part of.
+They discover different aspects of the community such as everyone having the same ankle tattoo as Olaf, and everyone carrying a personalized spyglass.
+The siblings become increasingly involved with the organization until they are forced to flee with Count Olaf to an island.
+The islands' leader, a V.F.D. member, kills Olaf with a harpoon, inadvertently releasing a deadly mycelium that infects the islanders and kills Lemony's sister Kit, who gives birth before dying.
+Having finally found a safe place to live, the children spend the next year raising Lemony's niece.
 After a year, the siblings decide to try to return to the mainland to continue their lives.

 Setting

 The books seem to be set in an alternate, "timeless" world with stylistic similarities to both the 19th century and the 1930s, though with contemporary, and seemingly anachronistic scientific knowledge.
 For instance, in The Hostile Hospital, the Baudelaire children send a message via Morse code on a telegraph, yet the general store they are in has fiber-optic cable for sale.
 An "advanced computer" appears in The Austere Academy.

 Danielle Russell, a professor at Glendon College, argues that the settings are reflective of familiar places, but are "bizarre" enough that young readers feel distanced from the world of the Baudelaires.
 The setting of the world has been compared to Edward Scissorhands in that it is "suburban gothic".
 While the film version sets the Baudelaire mansion in the city of Boston, Massachusetts, real places rarely appear in the books, though some are mentioned.
 For example, in The Ersatz Elevator, a book in Jerome and Esmé Squalor's library was titled Trout, in France They're Out.
 There are also references to the fictional nobility of North American regions, specifically the Duchess of Winnipeg and the King of Arizona.